Lfrancos/Mixed-messages/README.md

 ## General Information
 - This is a project that I'm creating as an exercise for <a href="https://www.codecademy.com" target="_blank">CODECADEMY.</a>
-- The intention is to create a program that creates random frases.
+- The intention is to create a program that creates random messages.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- Plain Javascript
+- Plain JavaScript

 ## Features
-- Creates random frases.
+- Creates random messages.

 <!-- ## Screenshots -->